Sanders drops 2020 bid, leaving Biden as likely nominee

 The two longtime allies finally clashed bitterly, if briefly, in January, when Warren said that Sanders had suggested during a 2018 private meeting that a woman couldn’t be elected president.
 Sanders denied saying that, but Warren refused to shake his outstretched hand after a debate in Iowa.

 Warren left the race after a dismal Super Tuesday showing in which she finished third in her own state.

-In 2016, Sanders kept campaigning long after the primaries had ended and endorsed Clinton less than two weeks before their party’s convention.
-This cycle, he promised to work better with the national and state parties.
-His dropping out of the race now could be a step toward unity.
+Any lingering tension seemed to fade by Wednesday when Warren tweeted her thanks to Sanders for “fighting so relentlessly for America’s working families.”

+And Sanders made clear that while he is exiting the campaign, he will keep pushing for progressive principles.

+“Please stay in this fight with me,” he told supporters.
+“The struggle continues.”

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”